A Different Approach to ADD/ADHD

 Children who are highly active, curious, energetic and creative are often labeled ADD/ADHD.

 Is it really a disability of is it an ability that we have labeled a disability?
-What if children labeled with ADD/ADHD are really just children that don’t fit in the structure of our schools?
+What if children labeled with ADD/ADHD are really just children that don’t fit into the structure of our schools?
 Do you have a child who is labeled ADD?
 Are they very bright?
 Are they curious, active, aware, energetic and thoughtful?
 Is this really a disability?

 What if the label does not allow us to see the truth of our child?